Enable unprecedented levels of automation and agility with cloud computing solutions.

 By 2020, it is expected that more than 28 billion IoT devices will be in operation.
-In anticipation of this explosive growth, HPE recognises that success hinges on the ability of organisations to transform their IT infrastructure and operations through IoT readiness initiatives.
+In anticipation of this explosive growth, HPE recognizes that success hinges on the ability of organizations to transform their IT infrastructure and operations through IoT-readiness initiatives.

 Increase production uptime and reduce operational risks.
-The internet of things for industries enables you to collect and analyse data from connected assets, people, and places to deliver actionable insights in an industrial environment.
+The Internet of Things for industries enables you to collect and analyze data from connected assets, people, and places to deliver actionable insights in an industrial environment.